mbartn/tbd-workshop-1/tasks-phase1.md

 ***write one sentence why scheduling cleanup helps in this workshop***

-Cleaning planning helps in this workshop becausepreventing unnecessary costs and keeping the environment tidy.
+Scheduled cleanup helps in this workshop by preventing extra costs in case someone forgets to manually clean up the environment.